CameronCombs578/Knowledge-Base-Combs/content/asia-habitats-animals/asia-amphibians.md

 		- It prefers to ambush its prey by striking from above or below.
 ## Summary

 Amphibians are cold-blooded creatures that live in wet areas such as the Amazon Rainforest.
 These creatures can range from frogs to salamanders, which thrive in these special habitats.
-These creatures can also be food for [[antarctica-reptiles|reptiles.]]
+These creatures can also be food for [[asia-reptiles|reptiles.]]